 REGISTRATION METHOD: Simply click on the "Click Here To Register" link under the course description for each skills course in the monthly calendar.
 After logging in to Blackboard, click on the "Enroll" button on the left-hand side of the screen and hit the "Submit" button.
+There will be a second "Enroll" button on the left panel of the subsequent screen you must click to complete the process.
 Registration closes 24 hours in advance of each skills course.

 SKR4-020119: Building a Firm from Scratch

 (Friday, February 1, 2019) (9:00 am - 12:00 pm) (LS 405)

 Starting a new practice can be overwhelming, especially for young graduates or lawyers coming from a traditional firm setting.
 In six easy points, the instructors for this skills course will show you how to start a firm from scratch in a way that maximizes both your money and your quality of life.
 We will also give you key money-saving tips that will empower you to start a firm in a financially feasible way.
 Lagniappe: The instructors will provide: forms, templates, war stories, and DONUTS!

 Note: This course satisfies skills competency requirement 4) Professionalism/Law Office Management.

 (Friday, February 8, 2019) (9:00 am - 12:00 pm) (LS 111)